To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- Once you know what the employers are looking for, you can include directly applicable keywords and matching language in your work experience bullet points (provided the keywords truly describe you!).
+- If you have a target company or niche in mind, pay special attention to the individual job description, looking for keywords, the mission statement, and even the company culture.
+Once you know what the employers are looking for, you can include directly applicable keywords and matching language in your work experience bullet points.

 Why this CV works

-See more junior data analyst CVs >
+See more senior data analyst resume >

 Why this CV works

-See more senior data analyst CV >
+See more junior data analyst resumes >

 Why this CV works